hsmaan/CovidGenotyper/README.md

 Processed fasta files and metadata of Covid-19 viral genome sequence are retrieved from the [GISAID](https://www.gisaid.org/) EpiCoV database, which is a public database for sharing of viral genome sequence data.
 Viral genome data and metadata are updated on a weekly basis.
+Sequences are filtered for completeness (\>29000 nucleotides) and high coverage (\<0.5% N’s).
+Outlier sequences are also filtered out, defined by
+\>0.05% unique amino acid substitutions compared to all GISAID sequences.
+This criteria is based on the mutation rate of SARS-CoV-2 and breadth of the GISAID database.

 #### Genome sequence alignment